huaweicloud/terraform-provider-hcs/docs/resources/bms_instance.md

 The `data_disks` block supports:

-* `type` - (Required, String, ForceNew) Specifies the BMS data disk type, which must be one of available disk types, contains of *SSD*, *GPSSD* and *SAS*.
+* `type` - (Required, String, ForceNew) Specifies the BMS data disk type, which must be one of available disk types.
   Changing this creates a new instance.

 * `size` - (Required, Int, ForceNew) Specifies the data disk size, in GB.
 The value ranges form 10 to 32768.
 Changing this creates a new instance.